FriendsOfCake/awesome-cakephp/README.md

 - ~~[Airbrake plugin](https://github.com/morrislaptop/AirbrakeCake) - Integrate Airbrake for CakePHP exceptions and errors~~
 - ~~[ClearCache plugin](https://github.com/ceeram/clear_cache) - For easily clearing the app cache(s).~~
 - ~~[GraphVizModels plugin](https://github.com/mamchenkov/CakePHP-GraphViz-Models) - Display your model relations graphically.~~

-## Admin Interface and Utilities
-*Plugins for your admin-area and managing*

-- [CakeManager plugin](https://github.com/cakemanager/cakephp-cakemanager) - Manage your app: User-Management, built in admin-area and many components and behaviors available for your app.

 ## Templating
 *Plugins for templating and lexing.*